 Our first tendencies when we walk into a scene are to see the whole thing, the big picture.
 I wanted to get some wide shots of the stadium, the scoreboard and the field, of course, which I did.
 You want to be able to share the whole story of a place, location or event.
 Wide shots that include everything can do that very well.
 But, let’s not forget it takes many pieces to create the overall story.

-It’s all part of the story
+Details are part of the story

 Whether we are at an event, on vacation or wandering around our local city taking photos if you want to bring home the story of your trip or where you were you want to include all parts of the story, big and small.
-Sure we all like to see the Grand Canyon, but what about the colors of the rock, the texture and shapes of the old trees?
+Sure we all like to see the Grand Canyon, but what about the details all around you?
+The colors of the rock, the texture and shapes of the old trees?
 How about the really cool doorknob you saw on some skyscraper?
 Did you meet someone along the way who shared a part of your day, your journey?
 Be sure to grab a shot of them as well.